guangie88/terraform-zap/README.md

 Currently if any of the `.tf` files contain `prevent_destroy = true` for any of the resources, `terraform destroy` will fail and there is no flag to force `terraform` to skip all resources.
-This script wrapper helps to alleviate the issue by parsing `.tfignore` file in the current working directory, where the `.tf` files are residing in.
+This script wrapper helps to alleviate the issue by parsing `.tfzignore` file in the current working directory, where the `.tf` files are residing in.

+Previously the ignore file was named `.tfignore` up to `v0.1.1`, however this clashes with the Microsoft Team Foundation ignore file naming, so this has been changed to `.tfzignore`.

-## Example `.tfignore` format
+## Example `.tfzignore` format

 ```toml
 exact = [